Blog

 With Enty Standard and higher subscriptions, you’ve got CIT calculated and carefully reflected in the Annual report.
 You can use your consultation with an accountant to clarify associated issues.

-You have prepared and signed a Sole shareholder’s resolution or a Resolution of the general meeting of shareholders (majority of votes).
+You've prepared and signed a Sole shareholder’s resolution or a Resolution of the general meeting (majority of votes).
 The amount of dividends is stated in this document.

 You have not distributed dividends this year yet.
 Dividends can be paid only once a year.